chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Migration with FileSystem Backup via Volume Mount

-Follow the steps below when migrating to On-Premises or AWS HA deployment **(but not for AWS with managed services)**.
+Follow the steps below when migrating to On-Premises or Cloud HA deployment **(but not for AWS with managed services)**.

 1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume: